krisnova/go-plugin-demo/README.md

 ### Concerns

 - We will need to standardize all symbols for our plugin library.
-  -We are experimenting with self-validation.
+  - We are experimenting with self-validation.
 This would require users to implement a well known interface, and have some sort of magic to validate their plugin can be asserted.
 - Another graph walker to dynamically load plugins at runtime.
-  -We would be building in a lot of boilerplate for users to have a flexible plugin model.
+  - We would be building in a lot of boilerplate for users to have a flexible plugin model.
-  -We *could* use a `*.so` model.. and use the filename as the plugin unique ID
+  - We *could* use a `*.so` model.. and use the filename as the plugin unique ID
 - Support and repeatability
   - One of the big features of Go is the fact that everything ships in one nice and neet statically linked binary.
   - We now start running into permutation problems with trying to support our tool.
 (Which version of kops, with which version of a plugin)